openvswitch/ovs/Documentation/topics/dpdk/pmd.rst

 ===========

-Poll Mode Driver (PMD) threads are the threads that do the heavy lifting for the DPDK datapath and perform tasks such as continuous polling of input ports for packets, classifying packets once received, and executing actions on the packets once they are classified.
+Poll Mode Driver (PMD) threads are the threads that do the heavy lifting for userspace switching.
+They perform tasks such as continuous polling of input ports for packets, classifying packets once received, and executing actions on the packets once they are classified.

 PMD threads utilize Receive (Rx) and Transmit (Tx) queues, commonly known as *rxq*\s and *txq*\s.
 While Tx queue configuration happens automatically, Rx